tj2972001/nodejs-vaccine-checker/readme.md

 for e.g: `nodemon app.js 414111 pin 18+`

-## By default script checks vaccine availability after every 30 minutes, you can change it in app.js (line no: 62) by changing `intervalBetweenRequest` value
+### By default script checks vaccine availability after every 30 minutes, if you want to change this duration, change in config.js

 ### Feel free to open issues, if you have any